POS System vs Cash Register: Why Most Businesses Need a POS

 Cash registers are essentially high-performing calculators with attached cash drawers used to process sales transactions.
-Point-of-sale (POS) systems are a combination of hardware and software that can process transactions as well as perform a variety of other functions from employee time tracking to real-time inventory management.
+Point-of-sale (POS) systems are a full-featured combination of hardware and software that can process transactions as well as perform a variety of other functions from employee time tracking to real-time inventory management.

 If you’re trying to decide which is best for your business, our experts recommend:

-- POS systems for most small business types
+- POS systems for most small businesses

 - Cash registers for cash-only businesses that don’t need reporting